davidwrede/chef-web-docs-1/includes_node/includes_node_attribute_whitelist.rst

      }
    }

-To whitelist the ``network`` attributes and prevent the other attributes from being saved, update the |client rb| file:
+To whitelist the ``network`` attributes and prevent the other attributes from being saved, update the client.rb file:

 .. code-block:: ruby